February 29, 2107 / Ash Wednesday / Sara Wolbrecht / Matthew 6; Psalm 51

 The sacrifice you desire is a broken spirit.

 You will not reject a broken and repentant heart, O God.

 How do those words feel as they become our own?
 Ashes to ashes, dust to dust.
 Who wants to choose to sit in the reality of death and sin and brokenness?
 And yet.
-What is a spiritual life, a spiritual path that avoids, that won’t go deeply into pain, death, sin, doubts, fear, anxiety?
+What is a spiritual life, a spiritual path that avoids, that won’t go deeply into pain, failure, insecurity, death, sin, doubts, fear, anxiety?
 A spiritual life is one that not only doesn’t avoid those things, but actually goes into them all the way to the center.
 And the way of Jesus is absolutely a life of going all the way in – ashes to ashes, dust to dust.

 Who are you when no one is watching?
-Ash Wednesday begs this question of us.
+Ash Wednesday and Lent beg this question of us.
 Who are you when no one is watching?
 Ash Wednesday opens us up to pay attention to who we are.
 Ashes to ashes, dust to dust.
 For Ash Wednesday begins our 40-day journey to the cross, to death and resurrection.
 Lent is about interrogative love, love that gets all up in our business.
 It's about asking how beauty might occur in the midst of our fragile, decaying lives.
 It's about creating new stories for our lives scribbled in dust and ash that reexamine what human beings can be for the life of each other and our world.
 It’s messy business when we’re dealing with ash.
 It’s messy to let interrogative love in, for the shadows and cobwebs and the deep, sealed-off places within us be touched by the light of Christ, and grace.
 Ashes to ashes, dust to dust.